stefanvlahov/100-days-of-code/log.md

 **Link to work:** GitHub Repo: https://github.com/stefanvlahov/JavaFundamentals

+### Day 3: January 6, 2017

+**Today's Progress**: Multiplication Table In Java Using TDD - one test still failing

+**Thoughts:** TDD is so difficult for me.
+Sometimes it feels like thinking backwards.
+I'm doing these simple programming problems in TDD so that I can hopefully get used to the process.

+**Link to work:** GitHub Repo: https://github.com/stefanvlahov/multiplication-table

 <!-- ### Day 0: February 30, 2017 (Example 1)
 ##### (delete me or comment me out)